An investigation into Bank of America Corporation (NYSE:BAC)'s technical aspects - The Dwinnex

 Dividends & Splits

-The forward annual dividend rate for BAC is 0.88, which was 0.72 in the trailing 12 months.
-Against a Trailing Annual Dividend Yield of 2.14%, it implies a Forward Annual Dividend Yield of 2.60%.
+In the trailing 12 months, BAC’s forward annual dividend rate was 0.72, compared to 0.88 this year.
+Against a Trailing Annual Dividend Yield of 2.13%, it implies a Forward Annual Dividend Yield of 2.60%.
 The stock’s 5-year Average Dividend Yield is 2.00.
 The current Payout Ratio is 26.00% for BAC, which recently paid a dividend on Sep 29, 2022 with an ex-dividend date of Aug 31, 2022.
 Stock splits for the company last occurred on Aug 29, 2004 when the company split stock in a 2:1 ratio.

 Earnings Estimates

-The company has 18 analysts who recommend its stock at the moment.
+Its stock is currently analyzed by 18 different market analysts.
 On average, analysts expect EPS of $0.8 for the current quarter, with a high estimate of $0.87 and a low estimate of $0.72, while EPS last year was $0.85.
 The consensus estimate for the next quarter is $0.86, with high estimates of $0.93 and low estimates of $0.8.

 Analysts are recommending an EPS of between $3.41 and $3.05 for the fiscal current year, implying an average EPS of $3.2.
 EPS for the following year is $3.76, with 20 analysts recommending between $4.2 and $2.57.